Can You Trade in a Financed Car? Here’s What You Need to Know!

 Alternatives to Trading In a Financed Car

-If the thought of rolling negative equity into a new loan sends shivers down your spine, don’t worry.
-You have other options!
+If the thought of rolling negative equity into a new loan makes you nervous, don’t worry—there are alternatives.

 FAQs: Trading in a Financed Car